husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 Now you can build your node and test it.

-**Task 2** Run your node along with `find_object_2d` and `usb_cam` nodes.
-Place object with ID bonded to new case in switch statement in front of your robot.
-Observe how it turns towards object.
+**Task 2** Run your node along with `find_object_2d` and `astra.launch`.
+Place the object with ID bonded to new case in switch statement in front of your robot.
+Observe how it turns towards the object.

 ## Following the object ##

-In this section you will modify your robot to turn and also drive towards object while keeping distance to it.
+In this section you will modify your robot to turn and also drive towards the object while keeping distance to it.
 For keeping the distance we will use proximity sensors.
 Connect multiplexer to `hSens3` port of `CORE2` and sensors to proper chanel like below: